Dublin Institute for Advanced Studies contact@dias.ie 00353 (0) 16140100

 DIAS regularly run a summer intern programme for ~2-3 months with a call for applications in Spring time.
 Occasionally opportunities for internship placements at other times of year arise.

-Applications are now open for a Summer Studentship with the Planetary Magnetospheres Group.
-More information available at dias.ie/astro-computing-internship, applications close on 17 April 2023!
+Applications are now open for two Summer Studentship with the Planetary Magnetospheres Group.
+More information available at dias.ie/vacancies, applications close on 15 March 2024!

 Please contact Prof. Caitriona Jackman directly if you would like to discuss any of these possibilities in more detail.